annotation/text-fabric/docs/Api/General.md

         If you have collected feature data in dictionaries, keyed by the names of the features, and valued by their feature data, then you can save that data to `.tf` feature files on disk.

+        It is this easy to export new data as features: collect the data and metadata of
+        the features and
+        feed it in an orderly way to `TF.save()` and there you go.

+    ??? info "nodeFeatures"
         The data of a node feature is a dictionary with nodes as keys (integers!) and strings or numbers as (feature) values.

+    ??? info "edgeFeatures"
         The data of an edge feature is a dictionary with nodes as keys, and sets or dictionaries as values.
 These sets should be sets of nodes (integers!), and these dictionaries should have nodes as keys and strings or numbers as values.

-        It is this easy to export new data as features: collect the data and metadata of
-        the features and
-        feed it in an orderly way to `TF.save()` and there you go.
+    ??? info "metadata"
+        Every feature will receive metadata from `metaData`, which is a dictionary mapping a feature name to its metadata.

         ??? note "value types"
             The type of the values should conform to `@valueType` (`int` or `str`), which must be stated in the metadata.

         ??? note "edge values"
             If you save an edge feature, and there are values in that edge feature, you have to say so, by specifying `edgeValues = True` in the metadata for that feature.

-    ??? info "metadata"
-        Every feature will receive metadata from `metaData`, which is a dictionary mapping a feature name to its metadata.

-    ??? info "generic metadata"
+        ??? note "generic metadata"
           `metaData` may also contain fields under
           the empty name.
 These fields will be added to all features in `nodeFeatures` and `edgeFeatures`.

-    ??? info "config features"
+        ??? note "config features"
             If you need to write the *config* feature `otext`, which is a metadata-only feature, just
             add the metadata under key `otext` in `metaData` and make sure that `otext` is not a key in `nodeFeatures` nor in `edgeFeatures`.
             These fields will be written into the separate config feature `otext`, with no data associated.

-    ??? info "save location"
+    ??? note "save location"
         The (meta)data will be written to the very last module in the list of locations that you specified when calling `Fabric()` or to what you passed as `module` in the same location.
 If that module does not exist, it will be created in the last